elmaxid/nfsen-dockerized/README.md

 1. Install [Docker](https://www.docker.com/community-edition) (the Community Edition works fine) on a computer that's always running. nfsen/nsdump will run there and collect the netflow data 24x7.

-1. Clone the *nfsen-dockerized* repo.
+1. Clone the *nfsen-dockerized* repo to that computer.

     ```
     $ git clone https://github.com/richb-hanover/nfsen-dockerized.git